 [(2) deleted]

-(3) A person who transports an SRS pursuant to an interstate transport licence must comply with any security plan that relates to the licence.
+(3) A person who transports an SSAN pursuant to an interstate transport licence must comply with any security plan that relates to the licence.

 Penalty: a level 2 fine.

-(4) A DGO may direct a person who transports an SRS and who purportedly holds an interstate transport licence to produce the licence to the DGO.
+(4) A DGO may direct a person who transports an SSAN and who purportedly holds an interstate transport licence to produce the licence to the DGO.

 (5) A person given a direction under subregulation (4) must obey it.